 We’d never considered a getaway to Myrtle Beach until we heard there were new, non-stop flights from Minneapolis/St. Paul to this South Carolina destination by Sun Country Airlines.
 And even though Myrtle Beach sounded vaguely familiar to us (golf? beaches?), I’ll admit I needed to pull out a map to see exactly where it was.

-It turns out that Myrtle Beach is a popular vacation destination all along its 60 miles of beautiful white sand beaches, a growing retirement community, and host to umpteen bachelorette parties, guys’ golf outings, family reunions, and conventions.
+It turns out that Myrtle Beach is a popular vacation destination all along its 60 miles of beautiful white sand beaches.
+It's a growing retirement community, as well as a host to umpteen bachelorette parties, guys’ golf outings, family reunions, and myriad conventions.

 Our Sun Country flight to Myrtle Beach from Minneapolis/St.Paul, about three-quarters full, represented what I thought would be the target demo for Myrtle Beach visitors: older adults–many traveling to visit family–and a smattering of young couples on a last-minute holiday.
 Now that I’ve spent a few days there, though, I’m convinced Myrtle Beach should be top of mind for any Minnesotans wanting an inexpensive break from the Northland, especially from a late April blizzard or lingering cold spring showers.
 Families, couples, young and old, will find plenty of things to do and ways to refresh their Mid-America outlook.